-A more classical cut is helpful too.
-It will make your legs look more proportionate to your body.
+A more classical cut – and a higher rise – is helpful too.
+It will make your legs look more proportionate to your body, and the higher rise will cover the abdominal area.
 If you’d like to learn more, check out What I’ve Learned About the Ideal Fit for Pants.

 Try different shirts, and tuck them in.

 If you carry excess skin in the chest area, you’ll find that tee shirts and polos won’t look so great.
 Button front shirts – on the other hand – will be a lot more flattering for your physique.
 If you miss the rounded collars of your tees, you can always go for a band collar button front shirt.

 Personally, I have a rather muscled chest so I can happily wear tees and polos.
 However, I found that wearing them untucked was unflattering – especially with lighter coloured tops – as they emphasise the abdominal loose skin.